 Additive/Variant Analysis: I agree with the assertion that effective leaders are those with inborn qualities and learned leadership skills.

-Contextualization: Leadership, like any other profession, requires internal drive and capability.
+Contextualization: Like any other profession, leadership requires internal drive and capability.
 Yet, these inborn qualities can be developed and sharpened through learning and experience.
 My study seeks to examine both inborn qualities as well as learned skills that are necessary during the digital era and beyond.

 Comment 9: